webix-hub/docs/data/desktop/chart_scales.md

 - **template**(template) - template for text labels on the X axis;
 - **lines** (boolean) - if *false*, the line for the axis isn't shown.
 By default this value is *true*.
 - **origin** (number) - it's the property of the chart constructor, not the xAxis object.
 However, its value affects the position of x-Axis relative to the Y-axis.
-Data items with values lower that the stated one, are displayed below the line.
+Data items with values lower than the stated one are displayed below the line.

 There exists a [possibility to create a fully custom axis](desktop/custom_x_axis.md) for working with dates.

 ####Offset

 For [line](desktop/line_charts.md), [scatter](desktop/scatter_chart.md) and [area](desktop/area_charts.md) charts you can set the api/ui.chart_offset_config.md property which defines whether the first item of the scale will be drawn with the offset equal to the half of the scale's step (relative to the origin of the chart).